Before the presidential faces were carved, Mt. Rushmore was called the Mountain of Rock.

 It is illegal to lie down and fall asleep in a cheese factory.

 Movies that show police officers being struck, beaten, or treated in an offensive manner are forbidden in South Dakota.

-Rumor has it that the tradition of spreading sawdust on the floors of bars and saloons started in Deadwood, South Dakota due to the amount of gold dust that would fall on the floor.
-The sawdust was used to hide the fallen gold dust and was swept up at the end of the night.
+Rumor has it that the tradition of spreading sawdust on the floors of bars and saloons started in Deadwood, South Dakota, due to the amount of gold dust falling on the floor.
+The sawdust was used to hide the fallen gold dust and was swept up at night’s end.

 Clark is the Potato Capital of South Dakota.
 It is also the home of a Mashed Potato Wrestling contest.

 One of Keystone’s claims to fame is that Carrie Ingalls of Little House on the Prairie lived here most of her adult life.